authup/documentation/src/guide/deployment/docker-compose.md

-## Compose file configuration
+## Quick Start

 This section contains multiple examples for how to deploy and configure authup using docker-compose.
 The different examples show how to configure authup using the options described in the [configuration](./configuration) section.
 Simply paste and modify the example you want to use into a `docker-compose.yml` file.

-The following example shows the most basic configuration for authup.
-It shows two options for configuring where authup stores its data.
-The first option is to use a docker managed volume.
-The second option is to mount a local directory.
+The following example shows a sensible default configuration for getting started with Authup.
+This will start the REST API as well as the UI from the same container and forward them to the ports `3000` and `3001` respectively on the local machine.

 ```yaml
 version: '3.8'